Ex-player sues Penn State over football hazing allegations

-The school’s own investigation found the ex-teammate had committed “prohibited behavior,” the complaint said.

-University police turned over results of their investigation to the local district attorney, who declined to prosecute, Penn State said in a statement.
+University police conducted an investigation and turned over their results to the local district attorney, who declined to prosecute, Penn State said in a statement.
+The university said it conducted extensive interviews but found nothing to substantiate claims against Franklin or to indicate that anyone had been hazed.

 The allegations include that older players said to younger ones, “I am going to Sandusky you.”